ConorMurphy21/codeBeautifier/README.md

 # codeBeautifier

 ## Disclaimer
-This readme was written preemptively.
+This readme was written prematurely.
 The Project is about 75% done, not including testing

 <!-- what the project does, why to use it, examples, how to use it (installation), command line syntax-->